Skip to content

 • Knowing which events carry the greatest risk of inducing a second victim response can improve support efforts.

-• Trained peer support colleagues can identify common signs of stress such as isolation and predictable patterns of worry.
+• Trained peer support colleagues can identify common signs of stress such as isolation and predictable patterns of worry and intervene accordingly.

 OBJECTIVES